oleiade/Fridge/README.md

 Fridge
 ======

-Ftp bridge over S3, controllable via RestFul api
-It's under MIT license.

 *Not yet functional*

+Fridge is a ftp bridge over S3, and is controllable via a RestFul api.
+It uses [Pure ftd](http://www.pureftpd.org/project/pure-ftpd) as ftp backend and [S3fs](http://code.google.com/p/s3fs/wiki/FuseOverAmazon) to mount s3 as a filesystem partition.

+Before you ask, it's under MIT license.

 ## Installation